Skip to Main Content

 What was the cause?

 No specific cause for the fall was identified.
 However, fieldwork, especially in remote locations, can be highly hazardous.
 Difficult traveling conditions are an example of a fieldwork hazard.
-As such, it is very important to be properly prepared in case of an emergency.
+Accordingly, thorough preparation and emergency readiness are critical to ensure an effective response in the event of an incident.

 How can incidents like this be prevented?

-While it is unclear how this incident could have been prevented, the impact of incidents like this can be controlled through comprehensive preparation and planning.
-In this incident, the research group had an established plan to get medical help in cases of emergency.
+While it is unclear how this incident could have been prevented, the impact of incidents like this can be mitigated through comprehensive preparation and planning.
+In this incident, the research group had an established plan for obtaining medical help in emergencies.
 Thus, the researcher knew how and when to call for help.
-Furthermore, the researcher had been trained in wilderness first-aid, which they used to stop the bleeding.
-The combination of these two steps allowed the employee to minimize the health impact of the injury.
+Furthermore, the researcher had been trained in wilderness first aid and used it to stop the bleeding.
+The combination of these two steps enabled the scientist to minimize the health impact of the injury.

 Precautions

-- Have multiple devices of communication (for example a charged cell phone, field radios, satellite phone/device, or personal locator beacon; extra battery or charger) to ensure that a means for calling for help is available.
+• Have multiple communication devices (for example, a charged cell phone, field radios, a satellite phone/device, or a personal locator beacon; extra battery or charger) to ensure a means of calling for help is available.